Chains

 "check my unread mail" → list comes back "now make a note about the most important one" → note created

-With chains, the user asks once and Webbee does both.
-Saves friction; matches how humans actually talk.
+With chains, the user asks once and Webbee does both — less friction, closer to how people actually talk.

 ↓